Julien-Sklarik/Auction-Microstructure-and-Equity-Portfolio-Analytics/README.md

 # Auction Microstructure and Equity Portfolio Analytics

-I packaged two pieces of my work into a lean project that is easy to run and review.
-The goal is to show impact on both market microstructure and equity portfolio accounting without classroom flavor.
+I packaged two pieces of my work into a lean project.
+The goal is to show impact on both market microstructure and equity portfolio accounting.

 ## What this project delivers